canonical/openstack-exporter-operator/CONTRIBUTING.md

 The openstack exporter dashboard is a shared file managed by the upstream repository which is hosted in the [Sunbeam](https://opendev.org/openstack/sunbeam-charms).
-To check if a new version of the dashboard is avaliable you can run the make target:
+To check if a new version of the dashboard is available you can run the make target:

 ```shell
 make check-dashboard-updates